cxmcc/rdspg/README.rst

 rdspg
 ======

-Command-line toolkit to help understand information of your AWS RDS Parameter Groups.
+Command-line toolkit to help understand information about your AWS RDS Parameter Groups.

 Installation
 ------------